Joanne L Harpel, Mphil, CT, JD

 I don’t know anyone who actually enjoys listening to PowerPoint slides being read aloud verbatim.
-Personally, it’s is my idea of torture.
+Personally, it’s my idea of torture.
 But all too often, that’s what (painfully) passes for “professional education.”

 As a former commercial litigator, I bring a strategic sensibility to my presentations.
 And as a suicide loss survivor myself, I bring a personal connection that can only come via lived experience.
 Whether I’m delivering grand rounds at a medical center, a training on postvention response at an army base, a webinar on compassion fatigue for funeral directors, or a Care for the Caregiver® retreat for mental health professionals, I pride myself on offering pragmatic evidence-informed material in an engaging, relatable, and meaningful way.

 Recognized by Amherst Magazine for “shaking up the conversation” on suicide as a crucial public health issue, I’ve been an invited guest lecturer and trainer over 100 times.
-A representative sampling:

-When Should I Worry?
-Mental Health and Suicide in Teens, a psychoeducational presentation and interactive discussion for parents and interested others.
+A psycho-educational presentation and interactive discussion for parents and interested others.
 Previously delivered to diverse educational and faith-based organizations.

-Care for the Caregiver®, an interactive exploration of the impact of personal loss on professional caregivers, including clergy, hospice staff, support group facilitators, and others.
+An interactive exploration of the impact of personal loss on professional caregivers, including clergy, hospice staff, support group facilitators, and others.
 Previously delivered in collaboration with a national nonprofit organization, a national thanatology institute, and a statewide funeral directors association.